2025's Top 15 Tech Gadgets

 The Bad

-• Premium price point may be prohibitive for budget-conscious buyers.
+• Premium price relative to other LG OLED models may deter budget-conscious buyers.

-Battery Life: N/A / Camera Quality: N/A / Storage Capacity: N/A / Water Resistance: None
+Battery Life: 0 hours / Camera Quality: 0 megapixels / Storage Capacity: 64GB / Water Resistance: None

 The Good